rotationalio/rotational.io/content/en/blog/2023-08-11-realtime-machine-learning.md

 Perhaps you answered that you'd build a collaborative filter, using similarities between users to make recommendations.
 Perhaps you said you'd use a time series model and model user behavior over time.

 There's not necessarily a "wrong" or a "right" answer, but consider this &mdash; any model trained on a batch of historic user data will be "frozen" at that point in time.
 Whether that was a point in time when our target user was disproportionately interested in cats, or a point in time when all eyes all over the world were captivated by a single, history-making video.
 In the context of most of our everyday applications, new things are happening in a near-constant stream.
-That means any sufficiently big batch of data you can accumulate probably contains instances whose relevance to current user behavior has organically decayed over time, or unseated by a seismic cultural event.
+That means any sufficiently big batch of data you can accumulate probably contains instances whose relevance to current user behavior has organically decayed over time, or been unseated by a seismic cultural event.

 You might assume that moving from more traditional batch models to real-time models would mean higher ops/infrastructure costs at your org.
 But paradoxically, training and deploying real-time models is often *less* costly.
 Since real-time models learn from one data element at a time, there is no need for expensive hardware with a lot of memory.
 The other benefit is that since the model is continually learning (and in effect re-training) on new information as it arrives, there is no need for a team to constantly retrain on new batches, test and compare, and finally swap out models during each retraining cycle.